AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 ## 6. ACT ##
-Based on the conclusions drawn from our analysis , the proposed recommendations should focus on the available variables that constitute health improvements.
-Users that move more, have better sleep and take more steps have better weight.
+Based on the conclusions drawn from our analysis , the proposed recommendations should focus on the gaps that can help improve the tracking of variables realted to user health.
 Hence, the following areas are proposed for Bella marketing.
 #### <p> 6.1 Recommendations <p> ####
 <ol>
-<li> Enhance the products to track and sound alarm for sedentary or inactive times.</li>
+<li> Enhance the products to track BMI since it seems that participants have truuble logging in this data.</li>
-<li> Participants didn’t burn more calories on days that they worked vs. days they didn’t.
-Create a tracker and reminder on this e</li>
+<li> Create a tracker or reminder on low activity days on monday, tuesday and thursday.</li>
-<li> Create an app in the products that can predict sleep time and stress.</li>
+<li> Create a new function in the products that can regulate sleep time.</li>
 </ol>

 ### =======================THE END===========================